PerMalmberg/IO-Card-G3/README.md

       - Delay for the configured `entry_delay` if the triggering input has one larger than 0.
 Immediately sound the siren if an input other than the first is triggered during the wait time.
     - Silence siren after X minutes, regardless if an IO marked as `armed` has returned to its `armed_state` or not.
       - Do not sound the siren again until after Y minutes.
-    - Based on configuration, allow inputs to be grouped into 'zones' so that two or more inputs can be (un)marked as `armed` with a single command.
-      - MQTT topic: `<ID>/alarm/zone/set/<zone_name>`, with a payload of `true` or `false`.
-      - Wiegand: A series of digits (i.e. a code) can via configuration be associated to a 'zone'.
-Each entry of the code toggles the `armed` marker for all inputs in that zone.
-    - Whenever an input or zone is armed/disarmed, play a distict sound using the buzzer to signify the event.
-    - Whenever the last input has its `armed` mark removed, play a distict sound to signify that the alarm now is 'off'.
     - Inputs with `active` set to `false` are never considered for any operation.

 #### Startup procedure